shwe-yuji/freemarket_sample_61b/README.md

 ### Association

-- has_one :address
+- has_one :address dependent: :delete
-- has_one :destination
+- has_one :destination dependent: :delete
-- has_many :transactions
+- has_many :transactions dependent: :nullify
-- has_many :products
+- has_many :products dependent: :destroy

 ## addressesテーブル